 This yearly festival has plenty of entertainment, food and fun.
 The Walleye is a feature for the festival with the fish being served daily.
-There will be plenty of entertainment (bands), an ice cream social, fireworks on Friday (which will be moved to Saturday if there is rain), kids games, a farmer's market, tractor pull, car, truck, & motorcycle show, a 5K event and plenty more.
+There will be plenty of entertainment, an ice cream social, fireworks on Friday, games, a farmer's market, tractor pull, car, truck, & motorcycle show, a 5K event and plenty more.
 A large parade starts at 10am on Saturday and there will be plenty of kids activities and games both days.

-46th Annual Threshing Show and Antique Show
+47th Annual Threshing Show and Antique Show

 The Stephenson County Antique Engine Club proudly presents this annual event, “The Freeport Show”.
-It offers over 300 antique steam and horse-powered engines, equipment, and gas engines.
-This year’s feature is Allis-Chalmers.
-There will be a huge parade daily at 1 pm, a large flea market, a large display building offering home antiques, crafts, demonstrations, and farm miniatures, Gasoline Alley featuring The Rawleigh gas engines, sawmill, and blacksmith shop.
-There will be threshing demonstrations with both steam and gas tractors, and working demonstrations throughout the show grounds.
-Also, ride the Silver Creek and Stephenson Railroad antique steam train.
-Great food is offered.
-Don't miss the Farmer's Hitch Class, Horse Pull or the Midwest Championship Antique Tractor Pull will be held on Saturday.
+It offers over 300 antique steam and horse-powered engines and equipment, and gas engines.
+This year’s feature is John Deere tractors and equipment.
+There will be a huge parade daily at 1:00 pm, a large flea market, a large display building offering antique transportation displays, home antiques, crafts, demonstrations, and farm miniatures, Gasoline Alley featuring gas powered engines, sawmill, and blacksmith shop.
+Also ride the Silver Creek and Stephenson Railroad antique steam train A Midwest Championship Antique Tractor Pull will be held on Saturday.

 Silver Creek and Stephenson Railroad and Silvercreek Museum Labor Day Celebration